NetSPI/JSONBeautifier/README.md

 Once gson is added do the following to create the new jar archive.

 File > Project Structure > Artifacts > Plus Sign > Jar > From modules with dependencies > OK and check the Include in project build checkbox.
+After this anytime the project builds a .jar archive will be made.
 [Thanks Gruber for those instructions](https://github.com/NetSPI/Wsdler/blob/master/README.md#how-to-compile).